Kerry Carpenter: Major leagues

 On August 10, 2022, the Tigers selected Carpenter's contract and added him to the Major League roster.
 He made his MLB debut the same day as Detroit's starting designated hitter, going hitless over four at-bats.
-He collected his first MLB hit on August 14, a single versus the Chicago White Sox.
-Carpenter hit his first MLB home run on August 15 off of Eli Morgan of the Cleveland Guardians.
-For the 2023 season, Carpenter played in 118 games, batting .278 with 20 home runs and 64 runs batted in.
+He collected his first MLB hit on August 14, a single off Chicago White Sox pitcher Liam Hendriks.
+He hit his first MLB home run on August 15 off of Eli Morgan of the Cleveland Guardians.
+Carpenter played in 31 games for the Tigers and hit .252 with six home runs and 10 RBI.

+Carpenter was named to his first Opening Day roster to begin the 2023 season.
+He missed over a month during the season due to a right shoulder sprain.
+Carpenter played in a total of 118 games with the Tigers and hit .278 with 20 home runs and 64 RBI.

-Carpenter began the 2024 campaign with Detroit, hitting .283 with eight home runs and 29 runs batted in across 50 games.
+Carpenter began the 2024 campaign with Detroit, hitting .283 with eight home runs and 29 RBI across his first 50 games.
 He was placed on the injured list with lumbar spine inflammation on May 29, 2024.
 Carpenter was transferred to the 60–day injured list on July 21.
 He was activated on August 13.
 In his return, Carpenter hit two home runs against the Seattle Mariners.
-In the regular season, Carpenter hit .284 with 18 home runs and 57 runs batted in across 87 games.
-On October 7, in Game 2 of the 2024 American League Division Series against the Cleveland Guardians, Carpenter hit a three-run home run with two outs in the top of the ninth inning off of Cleveland closer Emmanuel Clase, who had given up only 2 home runs in 74.1 innings, breaking a 0–0 tie and leading to a 3–0 Tigers win.

-He finished the 2024 postseason batting .306 with four home runs and 10 runs batted in for eight games.
+In the regular season, Carpenter hit .284 with 18 home runs and 57 RBI across 87 games.
+On October 7, in Game 2 of the 2024 American League Division Series against the Cleveland Guardians, Carpenter hit a three-run home run with two outs in the top of the ninth inning off of Cleveland closer Emmanuel Clase, who had given up only two home runs in 74 1/3 innings, breaking a 0–0 tie and leading to a 3–0 Tigers win.
+He finished the 2024 postseason batting .306 with four home runs and 10 RBI in eight games.